alicemalzac/alicemalzac/README.md

 ### About me:

-  I'm QA Engineer passionate about testing and sharing quality concepts.
+  I'm QA Engineer passionate about testing and sharing the quality word through the community.
-  I like to find bugs :bug:, to build and plan testcases and to learn new concepts of testing 🚀
+  I like to find bugs :bug:, build and plan testcases and to learn new concepts of testing 🚀

 - :books: I'll graduate on Computer Science on 2021.
 - I had internships in mostly all T.I. areas: **ADVPL Language, fixing hardwares, DevOps, Requirements Analysis, Web Development (Ruby on Rails) and QA Software.**